-Here’s the deal – our ego will fight you tooth and nail to keep you overloaded.
+Here’s the deal – your ego will fight you tooth and nail to keep you overloaded.
 Your mind will overload you with stories.

 Does any of this mind chatter sound familiar?

-- “You have to go to look important to others.”
+“You have to attend the event to look important to others.”

-- “You should attend so that you don’t miss out on information.”
+“You should go so you don’t miss out on information.”

 Create a culture where No is as welcome as Yes.
 Here are 5 great reasons why:

-- Hearing no from someone leads to trust.
-When someone can say no to you, you are creating transparency.
+Hearing No from someone leads to trust.
+When someone can say No to you, they are creating transparency.

-- Say the ultimate no – to your ego, to the mind chatter – this puts you in the drivers seat of your choices.
+Say the ultimate No to your ego and its mind chatter puts you in the driver’s seat for your choices.

-What can you say no to this week?
-Call me, I'd love to connect!
+What can you say No to this week?
+Contact me, I'd love to connect!